Funeral Planning

 • Direct cremation is the most affordable growth sector, rising nearly 7% in cost year-on-year.

 Planning for the end of life is one of the most responsible financial decisions you can make.
 In 2025, the average cost of a basic funeral has risen to £4,285, representing a 3.5% increase from the previous year.
 When you factor in professional fees, probate, and the wake, the total "cost of dying" now reaches a staggering £9,797.
-Because of these rising costs, performing a comprehensive prepaid funeral plan comparison has become an essential step for UK households looking to freeze prices at today's rates.
+Because of these rising costs, performing a comprehensive prepaid funeral plan comparison has become an main step for UK households looking to freeze prices at today's rates.

 Since July 2022, the landscape of funeral planning has been transformed by strict Financial Conduct Authority (FCA) regulation.
 This shift has restored consumer confidence, ensuring that 18% of all funerals are now funded via prepaid plans.
 However, with dozens of providers offering varied terms, choosing the right one requires a deep dive into the "small print" of what is actually included.